srstevens/puppet-globus_connect_server/README.md

 ### Hiera Parameters affecting MyProxy Server logging

 **globus::config::myproxy\_server\_log** - allows changing the location
 of the log file for MyProxy.
-By default MyProxy logging is in `/var/log/messages`.
+MyProxy logging uses rsyslog and defaults to `/var/log/messages`; setting the parameter will add a configuration to `/etc/rsyslog.d/` to change the logging.

 ## Limitations